vidal-anguiano/formfinder/README.md

 3. Run the Docker container using `docker run -it --rm -v [LOCAL REPO FOLDER]:/mnt vidalanguiano/formfinder bash`

 4. To run the scraper, run `python scraper/run_scraper.py "https://cityofchicago.org" 15000 2 4000 2`
-`-s3` flag can be used to push data straight to S3 and `-fnp` flag can be used to specify the filename'
+`-s3` flag can be used to push data straight to S3 and `-fnp` flag can be used to specify the filename

 The numbers in the above command are:
  - 15000: the number of web pages to be scraped (PER PROCESS) for PDF links before the web scraper process stops
  - 2: the number of processes to dedicate to web scraping in parallel